 What is Grey Hat SEO?

-Grey Hat SEO tactics may involve using techniques that are not necessarily prohibited by search engines but could still be considered manipulative or questionable.
+It may involve using techniques that are not necessarily prohibited by search engines but could still be considered manipulative.

 For example, some Grey Hat SEO techniques might include keyword stuffing, link buying or selling, doorway pages, etc.